NERV-DAO/documentation/NERV by-laws.md

 The on-line platform has a specific view; an on-line bulletin board, also known as a forum, to be used for written discourse where:

-I.Functionalities mentioned in the previous article ?-b I to III can be linked to and accessed.
+I. Functionalities mentioned in the previous article 4-b I to IV can be linked to and accessed.
 Each proposal is automatically assigned a topic.

-II.Topics are categorized according to different areas of ???.
+II.
+Topics are categorized according to different areas of interest.

 III.
 Moderation is user-centric meaning no special roles are assigned to any user.